Curriculum Provision | Subjects | Maths

 At the very heart of our mathematics curriculum is the fundamental belief that every single child can achieve.
 In the majority of cases our children are taught to achieve their year groups content.
 Where appropriate children may have lessons which recap on prior learning to accommodate missed learning due to the COVID 19 pandemic or as part of a small step sequence to build up to their year group learning or work at a level of challenge that is more appropriate for their developmental stage.
 All children are actively encouraged to achieve greater depth through daily challenges which are available to all children.
 In cases were children aren’t taught their year groups content a carefully planned bespoke ambitious sequence is developed with class teacher, SEND, maths lead and where appropriate external agencies.

 Through the implementation of the mastery approach our children have a secure and deep understanding of mathematical concepts.
 Our ambitious maths curriculum encourages children to make connections with their prior knowledge to understand new concepts.
 At the very heart of our mathematics is a conceptual based approach where our children know how and importantly why particular procedures are in place.
 Children will develop a conceptual understanding through variation which will allow our children to make sense of their mathematics e.g. numbers represented in a variety of ways.
 As well as conceptual variation, children will add to their understanding through procedural variation where children develop their understanding of mathematical ideas stage by stage.
-Our conceptual approach ensures greater retention and an a
+Our conceptual approach ensures greater retention and an ability to quickly remember forgotten concepts through reconstruction of mathematical connections.

 Our children experience a rich mastery diet through a well thought our lesson structure which not only develops children’s understanding of mathematics but puts children at the very heart of